w3c/wai-selecting-eval-tools/index.md

 ## Introduction
 {:#introduction}

-Web accessibility evaluation tools are software programs or online servicesthat help determine if a Web site is accessible.
+Web accessibility evaluation tools are software programs or online services that help determine if a Web site is accessible.
 This document highlights features of evaluation tools, and discusses different aspects to consider when selecting these tools.
-Links to different tools is provide in the [Web Accessibility Tool List](https://www.w3.org/WAI/ER/tools/).
+Links to different tools are provided in the [Web Accessibility Tool List](https://www.w3.org/WAI/ER/tools/).

 ## What to Expect from Evaluations Tools
 {:#Expect}